Chapter 4. Integrating Networking into Our Own Async Runtime

 function advances the buffer.

-There is a lot going on under the hood, but essentially, our stream is pinned, a read is performed on the pinned stream, and if the read is successful, we advance the size of the filled region of the buffer as the read data is now in the buffer.
-The polling in the poll_read
+A lot is going on under the hood, but essentially, our stream is pinned, a read is performed on the pinned stream, and if the read is successful, we advance the size of the buffer’s filled region because the read data is now in the buffer.
+The polling in poll_read

 , enable this read process to be compatible with an async runtime.

-So, we can now read into our buffer in an async manner but we also need to write in an async way for our HTTP request to be complete.
+So we can now read into our buffer asynchronously, but we also need to write asynchronously for our HTTP request to be complete.

 The AsyncWrite

 but interacts with asynchronous task systems.
-It write bytes in an asynchronous manner, and like the AsyncRead
+It write bytes asynchronously, and like the AsyncRead

 we just implemented, comes from Tokio.